Article featured on:

 Many Apartment Communities Offer Concessions and Discounts Again

-An example of such a deal is Houston’s third SkyHouse apartment building which is currently under construction at 1725 Main Street.
+An example of such a deal is Houston’s third SkyHouse apartment building which is currently under construction at 1725 Main Street in the city’s vibrant downtown area.
 SkyHouse Main is currently pre-leasing, with move-ins starting in August 2016 and two months of free rent for new tenants.
 Its sister tower at 1625 Main St. offers a preview of what residents can expect if choosing to live in a SkyHouse apartment.
-Among the many perks, the community features spacious units with hardwood floors, high ceilings, washers and dryers, and large closets – plus a pool and sundeck, a fitness center, a tennis court, and more.
+Among the many perks, the community features spacious units with hardwood floors, high ceilings, washers and dryers, and large closets, plus a pool and sundeck, a fitness center, a tennis court, and more.

 Top Markets for Rent Growth Still not off the Hook, Strong Demand Keep Rents on Fire